nkeenan38/Procedural-Planet-Generator/README.md

 | Continental, Oceanic     | Coastline                | Coastal Mountain      |
 | Continental, Continental | Continental Rift/Valley  | Continental Mountain  |

-Sliding mostly jsut causes earthquakes and no huge geological formations, so I largely ignore those.
+Sliding mostly just causes earthquakes and no huge geological formations, so I largely ignore those.
 Coastal mountains are shorter than continental mountains.
 In the former, the oceanic crust is subducted under the continental and just pushes it up.
 In the former, both continental crusts push against each other and rise up in the process.
 ### Temperature ###
 Getting the temperature was relatively straightforward.
 This planet doesn't have any seasons, so I assumed the equator is closest to the sun and the northern and southern hemispheres are the same distance from the sun.
 Using these assumptions, the temperature is hottest at the equator and decreases as we approach the poles, as is expected.